ShiftLeftSecurity/codepropertygraph/README.md

 Here's how you can load a cpg into ShiftLeft Tinkergraph [3] in the sbt console - the next section will list some queries you can interactively run from there.

 There are some sample cpgs in this repository in the `resources/cpgs` directory.
+You can run `./regenerate-test-cpgs.sh` to update them, but this requires the proprietary java2cpg installed locally.

 ### [Tinkergraph (in memory reference db)](http://tinkerpop.apache.org/docs/current/reference/#tinkergraph-gremlin)
 ```